maptimelex/d3-mapping/README.md

 * [bl.ocksplorer.org](http://bl.ocksplorer.org/) (A web tool to help you search for more examples)
 * [@mapsam](https://twitter.com/vancematthews) also has good examples in his [D3.geo Cookbook](https://github.com/mapsam/d3-geo)

-You may also wish to consider [learning all the fundamentals skills and concepts needed to build awesome web maps](http://newmapsplus.uky.edu/) within a new online mapping Graduate Certificate and Masters degree I'm helping to build.
+You may also wish to consider [learning all the fundamentals skills and concepts needed to build awesome web maps](http://newmapsplus.uky.edu/) within two new online mapping Graduate Certificate and Masters degree programs I'm helping to build.
 [Shoot me a message](https://twitter.com/rgdonohue) if you want to know more?

 Let's get started already!